Taiwan

 Note: The Senkaku Islands (known as "Diaoyu" or "Diaoyutai" in standard Chinese), which are an archipelago of 8 islands and islets in the East China Sea, are controlled by Japan, and are disputed by the ROC and the PRC (People's Republic of China) as being a part of Taiwan.
 Japan administers the Senkaku Islands as a part of the Ryukyu Islands.) in total covering 36193 km2.
 The largest metropolitan area is formed by Taipei (the capital), New Taipei City, and Keelung.
 With around 23.9 million inhabitants, Taiwan is among the most densely populated countries.

 Taiwan has been settled for at least 25,000 years.
 Ancestors of Taiwanese indigenous peoples settled the island around 6,000 years ago.
 In the 17th century, large-scale Han Chinese immigration began under Dutch colonial rule and continued under the Kingdom of Tungning, the first predominantly Han Chinese state in Taiwanese history.
 The island was annexed in 1683 by the Qing dynasty and ceded to the Empire of Japan in 1895.
-The Republic of China, which had overthrown the Qing in 1912 under the leadership of Sun Yat-sen, assumed control following the surrender of Japan in World War II.
-But with the loss of mainland China to the Communists in the Chinese Civil War, the government moved to Taiwan in 1949 under the Kuomintang (KMT).
+The Republic of China, controlled by Chiang Kai-shek and the Kuomintang (KMT), assumed control following the surrender of Japan in World War II.
+With the loss of mainland China to the Communists in the Chinese Civil War, the government of the Republic of China moved to Taiwan in 1949.